walkerchiu/node-md2pdf/README.md

 4. **Batch Mode**: Use batch processing for multiple files - it's more efficient.
 5. **PlantUML**: Install PlantUML locally for faster diagram rendering and better performance.
 6. **Logging**: Use file logging in production for better troubleshooting.
+7. **Password Protection**: Use strong passwords and appropriate permission levels for sensitive documents.
+Install qpdf for encryption support.
-7. **PDF Bookmarks**: Enable automatic bookmarks for better PDF navigation - they're automatically created when TOC is enabled.
+8. **PDF Bookmarks**: Enable automatic bookmarks for better PDF navigation - they're automatically created when TOC is enabled.

 ## 📊 What Makes This Special